bwright70/Guide-to-Legos/Wings.md

 ## Guide to Triangles

 This part is in another part studio.
-Navigate to the Triangles part studio, it should be right next to Wings
+Navigate to the Triangles part studio, it should be right next to Wings.

 If you're following along with the document Change the size to 3x3 and open the triangle folder.
 Ignore the fact that it's red and giving a bunch of errors.
 That's because the features for 4x4 and 8x8 are also in there.